Considerations for Food Export

 - Do you need Certificates of Origin and Export Health Certificates (animal origin)?

-- Have you identified any potentially restricted ingredients?
+- Have you identified any restricted ingredients?

 - Engage with local UK regulatory authorities, early in the process